 Finally, you the ad hominem fallacy.
 Calling the proponent of a viewpoint opposing yours “weird” is an indication that you cannot defend your own position adeptly.
 As Thomas Jefferson said, “Resort is had to ridicule only when reason is against us."

 Objection: “Nope.
 The theory of evolution is a product of the scientific method, just (sic) the theories of gravity and heliocentrism.
 Your statement makes no sense…it’s like saying that apples and orchards are separate and distinct.”

 Response: This response fails on multiple levels.
 Firstly, your argument from analogy does not even work.
 Apples are not orchards and orchards are not apples.
 Those two items are indeed separate and distinct.
-However, you might be trying to say that the theory of evolution, like , is planted within the orchard of science.
+However, you might be trying to say that the theory of evolution, like an apple tree, is planted within the orchard of science.
 No, it is not.
 The idea that all living organisms share a common ancestor and arose undirected from inorganic precursors has not been verified by science.
 The common plea, “evolution is a theory just like gravity” is irrelevant.
 Yes, both the theory of evolution and gravity are, in fact, theories.
 The difference between the two is that the evolutionary theory, as described earlier in this response, remains an inviable conjecture as there are numerous problems with the theory as presented in the Genesis Under a Microscope series and by other scientific literature.
 I would recommend that you read this article by Casey Luskin, Is “Evolution” a “Theory” or “Fact” or Is This Just a Trivial Game of Semantics?”
 Follow the link here: https://www.discovery.org/a/6401/

 Objection: “Darwin’s theory says nothing about the origin of life.”